marcanuy/simpleit.rocks/docs/linux/_posts/2016-06-06-writing-spanish-in-linux.md

 ---
-title: Letters for Spanish in Linux
+title: How to Type Spanish Characters, Accents and Symbols in Linux
-subtitle: Special codes
+subtitle: Environment independent
 description: Writing in Spanish in Linux.
 How to type Spanish special characters.
 layout: post
 ---